 What is a cookie?

-Cookies can be used to remember a user’s preferences, to keep track of which pages they’ve visited, or in some cases, to store personal information about them.
+Cookies can be used to remember a user’s preferences, to keep track of which pages they’ve visited, or in some cases, personal information that we store about you may be linked to the information stored in and obtained from cookies.

 You can disable cookies for this website or for all websites but it might mean that they’re not so much fun to use.
 You can find instructions on how to change your cookie settings at this website: http://www.aboutcookies.org/.